Important dates and advice to help small businesses get ready for EOFY

 • Check and approve your bills, invoices and expense claims.

-• Reconcile your bank accounts , and check they match the balances from your bank statements.
+• Consolidate your bank accounts and verify that they are in line with the balances on your bank statements.

-3. Review data from your payroll vendor and Inland Revenue
+3. Check the data you received from your payroll vendor as well as Inland Revenue

 5. Maximise your tax refunds